 1.3 Special Events Policies are designed to help the Special Event Operator effectively use the requirements that are in place to plan and execute a successful Special Event.

 Successful events do not just happen; they are a result of:

 - Careful planning;

 - Provisions against the unexpected; and,

 1.4 Purpose - The purpose of the Special Events Policies is to incorporate into one document the Council.
 Approved policies for operating Special Events on City of London property, streets and roadways.

 1.5.
 In addition to the Special Events Council Policies, the Special Event Operator shall comply with all of the applicable requirements contained in the current Special Events Administrative Procedures Manual (“Administrative Procedures”), which can be found on the City of London website at City of London - Special Event Planning.
 The Special Event Operator shall ensure the required certificates/documents are available for review by the City, and/or appropriate agency, when requested.
-If the Special Event Operator fails to comply with this requirement, they may be subject to appropriate action as determined by the Managing Director, including terminating the Facility Rental Contract to use City property.
+If the Special Event Operator fails to comply with this requirement, they may be subject to appropriate action as determined by the Deputy City Manager, including terminating the Facility Rental Contract to use City property.

 City of London Mission